VMLYR/journey-driven-development/en/04_techniques/09_maturing_the_practice.md

 A suggestive approach takes time and patience.
 Additionally, there is a synergistic benefit of the rich soil of trust and credibility being available for sowing other seeds.
 In reality, most attempts to mature a practice will benefit from a combination of both approaches.

-## Application Scenarios

-Let's compare two scenarios:

-1. Evolve Practice to Include Unit Testing
+## Example: Increase Unit Testing Adoption

-2. Evolve Our Client's Practice to Include Unit Testing
+You want to increase adoption of unit testing.
+First consider evolving your internal practice where you have authority to set a directive and then consider evolving your client's practice where you might not be able to set a directive.

-### Evolve Practice to Include Unit Testing
+### Evolve Our Practice

 How might we evolve our practice to include more unit testing.
 Consider three approaches: